I answer the question: What can I do with my CCXP?

 Because if you aren’t sure what you’re trying to achieve it’s going to be hard to get there.

-Because if you’ve earned your CCXP credential, I think it matters that you see yourself as a leader.
+If you’ve earned your CCXP credential, I think it matters that you see yourself as a leader.

 Regardless of what your job title is or what your work function is, you’re in a terrific position to inspire other people to achieve Customer Experience goals.

-And experience alone isn’t enough when you’re working to deconstrucut and reconstruct the Customer ecosystem.
+Because people don’t go to school to learn the Customer ecosystem.
+And trying to learn this stuff on the job isn’t enough when you’re working to deconstrucut and reconstruct the Customer ecosystem.

-What can I do with my CCXP?
+What Can I Do with my CCXP?

-Whether it’s an MBA, a university degree or a professional certification like the CCXP, I think you can look at three categories of doing.
+Whether it’s an MBA, a university degree or a professional certification like the CCXP, I think you can look at three categories of doing:

 1. What can I do in my own job function?